jared1980/weeklystatus/README.md

 ```

-ℹ To write, you should provide your ssh public key first.
+ℹ To have write permission, please provide me your github account name.

 ## With hackmd.io online update